ehealthinnovation/UHNCGMController/README.md

 # UHNCGMController

+_This is a pre-alpha release and as such some functionality is not finalized.
+The purpose of making this code available as a pre-alpha was to allow others to conduct feasibility assessments.
+As always, if you discover an issue or have a suggestion, please fork and submit a pull request._

 ## Description

 A central continuous glucose monitor (CGM) controller that provides a delegate based interface to a CGM service peripheral as defined by the BT-SIG